AmbireTech/adex-protocol/README.md

 ### Scalability

-Because impressions and clicks are tracked and rewarded off-chain, the only on-chain bottleneck of AdEx is depositing/withdrawing funds.
+Because impressions are tracked and rewarded off-chain, the only on-chain bottleneck of AdEx is depositing/withdrawing funds.
 We think the current capacity of the Ethereum network is enough for thousands of advertisers and publishers, assuming they withdraw once every 2-3 weeks.

 We might hit network limitations with features like [End-users paying for content](#end-users-paying-for-content), where publishers might need to withdraw from thousands of OUTPACE channels at the same time.